learn-co-students/technical-coach-common-questions-learn-experts-testing-batch/README.md

 *  **Some labs require the student to start coding before they can run the tests**.
 For example, some of the Sinatra labs require some migrations to be written first - otherwise, the student will get strange error messages when running the tests.
 You may need to probe to determine if this is the case or it's an environment issue.
 If the lab does require the student to write some code, employ teaching strategies to get the student to fix it.

-## 3) Tests run but student gets error messages they don’t know how to fix.
+## 3) Tests run but student gets error messages they don’t know how to fix

 ![tests fail](http://i.giphy.com/xT8qB2HYA1vVSxooSY.gif "Tests fail")